OpenSourceEconomics/respy/development/monte_carlo/README.md

 > Michael P. Keane, Kenneth I. Wolpin (1994).
 The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence.
 The Review of Economics and Statistics, 76(4): 648-672.

-Their original source code is available in the **sources** subdirectory.

 #### Execution

     $ python create.py

 The resulting choice probabilities reported in **data.robupy.info** align with their results provided in **original-results.pdf**.
 Minor discrepancies are due to randomness.

+### Original

+The original source codes are available in the **sources** subdirectory.
+An upgraded FORTRAN95 implementation is available [here](https://github.com/robustToolbox/package/tree/master/development/monte_carlo/sources/f95).